-Because these cosmopolitan twin cities – Hyderabad and Secunderabad, together known as the ‘City of Pearls’ is more than just another destination to be ticked off a traveller’s bucket list and itinerary.
+Well, the cosmopolitan twin cities – Hyderabad and Secunderabad, are actually together known as the ‘City of Pearls’, and the duo is more than just another destination to be ticked off a traveller’s bucket list and itinerary.

 Over the decades, I’ve walked and traversed ‘chappa-chappa, gully-gully’ (every corner and every lane) across the twin cities.